kiawins/taxonomy/README.md

 #taxonomy
 This is a project I completed as a student at [Hack Reactor](http://hackreactor.com).

-This project was worked on with a pair.
+This is an exercise in correctly using prototypal inheritance patterns in JavaScript.